How Hard Water Affects Cooking, Coffee & Tea

 Yes!
 You can cook and bake with hard water, however, there may need to be adjustments made to achieve the results expected.
 The mineral content levels in hard water can affect several aspects of cooking and baking, including the need to adjust recipes.

-How Does Hard Water Affect Food Quality?
+How Does Hard Water Affect Cooking?

 Hard water’s increased mineral content can affect the cooking time, the food’s texture and taste, and your food’s safety.